TBDMProject/SQL-PRESTO-TECH_1/README.md

   <img src="https://github.com/TBDMProject/SQL-PRESTO-TECH_1/blob/daniele-pelosi-images/kafkalog.png" alt="Alt text" title="Optional title" width="350" height="300">
 </p>

-pache Kafka is an open-source distributed event streaming platform that operates as a publish-subscribe messaging solution.
+Apache Kafka is an open-source distributed event streaming platform that operates as a publish-subscribe messaging solution.
 It was specifically designed for real-time data streaming, distributed pipelining, and replaying of data feeds to enable fast and scalable operations.
 Kafka is utilized by thousands of companies for high-performance data pipelines, streaming analytics, data integration, and mission-critical applications.

 This broker-based solution stores data streams as records within a cluster of servers.
 Kafka servers can extend across multiple data processing centers and provide data persistence by storing streams of records (messages) across multiple server instances in topics.